 You will most likely only have two pure critical reasoning questions on your GRE.
 Compared to the GMAT critical reasoning the GRE critical reasoning is lightweight.
 I would place the GRE critical reasoning questions somewhere around mid-level GMAT critical reasoning questions.
 If critical reasoning is a strength then go GMAT!
 Those CR skills will most likely translate to the reading comprehension as well and contribute to an excellent verbal score.
 If you abhor critical reasoning then the GRE might be a great way to avoid these guys.
 You can train critical reasoning but it can take some real time and effort to see significant improvements.

 Who cares about the GMAT or the GRE Writing?

 The writing sections count for very little and shouldn’t factor into your decision making.
 They are very much pass/fail.
 But just for the sake of completion here’s the summary:

-There are two essays on the GRE.
-I’d say that’s a negative.
+There are two essays on the GRE vs one on the GMAT.
+I’d say that’s a negative for GRE.
 I’m not sure that it makes the test any tougher but it is extra work to slog through.

 GMAT vs GRE Essay Chart

 The GRE has no section which compares to the IR section of the GMAT.
 So how does the IR factor in to this GRE vs. GMAT discussion?
 Not very much.
 Although it may be an important element at some point in the future in 2019 it still doesn't seem to be extremely relevant to admissions decisions.

 How do MBA programs feel about the GRE in 2019?